jharwell/sierra/docs/src/glossary.rst

       and putting them into a single file.
 Comes in two flavors:

       - Taking one column per :term:`Experiment` in the :term:`Batch
         Experiment`.
+This is *inter-experiment* collation, and happens during stage 4.
+See :ref:`plugins/prod` for more info.

       - Taking one column per :term:`Experimental Run` in an :term:`Experiment`.
+This is *intra-experiment* collation, and happens during stage 3.
+See :ref:`plugins/proc/collate`.

       For use in product generation and running models.
 See